 Recently a new concept mall opened in Tel Aviv.
 I am speaking, of course, about TLV Fashion Mall.
 Thus, on a Friday morning, my wife dragged me with her.
 And I used this opportunity to challenge myself and find something to photograph in and around the mall.

-At that point I was not aware of the available parking lot at TLV Fashion Mall, thus I parked within ten-minute walk at a familiar place, Azrieli center.
+At that point, I was unaware of the available parking lot at TLV Fashion Mall.
+Thus I parked within a ten-minute walk at a familiar place, Azrieli Center.